abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 }
 ```

-This is a very simple DTO class that has the same properties as the `TodoItem` entity.
-We are ready to implement the `ITodoAppService`.
+* This is a very simple DTO class that has the same properties as the `TodoItem` entity.
+Now, we are ready to implement our use-cases.

-## Application Service Implementation
+### Application Service Implementation

 Create a `TodoAppService` class under the **Services** folder of your project, as shown below: